 I grew up in a household with tons of animals.
 We always had two dogs and two cats.
 Plus my mom had a zoo of iguanas that she adored.
 So, it was only natural I have tons of animals when I grew up and had a family of my own, right?

 I am a firm believer that every child deserves a dog.
 Dogs are more than just pets.
 They are an essential part of the family with their own identities.
 They can really help complete a family.
 However, it’s important to note that a dog is for life, not just as a cute present.
 If you are planning on getting one for your kid, then you need to make sure that you are well prepared.
-For example, you need to know what sort of food to get, how much they exercise they need.
+For example, you need to know what sort of food to get and how much exercise they need.
 You may also need to get a dog pushchair as your dog gets older and is unable to go for walks.
 They still love the outdoors so taking them on walks in the pushchair will help keep them happy.

 Today I’m sharing why every family should have a dog (or three) like us!

 Why Every Family Should Have a Dog (or three!)

 - Dogs are amazing companions: Not only do they keep you company when you are alone they are also amazing for being companions.
 They listen, and don’t talk back!
 They comfort you when you are down and they are just there any time you need them.
 They don’t judge you and they are always by your side.

 - Dogs teach great responsibility: As parents, we already know everything we need to about responsibility.
 Dogs can teach our children about responsibility better than we can, and I’m a firm believer in this.
 Kids can help with feeding, walking, brushing, bathing, and all the care a dog requires.
 They can even help with looking after a dog during flea season if you get them involved in choosing a flea collar for dogs, and upping the combing schedule.
 Learning to be responsible is a valuable and a much-needed life skill they will use throughout their life.